-Founded in 1985, Chief Executive Women now represents more than 550 of Australia’s most senior and distinguished women leaders, whose shared vision is Women Leaders Enabling Women Leaders.
+Founded in 1985, Chief Executive Women (CEW) now represent over 650 of Australia’s most senior and distinguished women leaders, whose shared mission is ‘women leaders enabling other women leaders’.

-CEW’s programs are informed by research, led by CEW members, and generously supported by our partners.
+CEW programs are informed by research, led by CEW Members, and generously supported by our partners.

 WHY OUR WORK MATTERS

-Fewer women than men participate in the paid workforce – 77.7% for women, compared to more than 90.3% for men – and part time work is dominated by women, when only around 6.4% of part-time jobs are managerial.
+Fewer women than men participate in the paid workforce – only 67.4% for women, compared to 78.5% for men – and part-time work is dominated by women, when only around 6.4% of managerial roles are part-time.

-Some women make it to positions of leadership and decision making, but not many.
-Only 7% of CEOs in the ASX200* are women.
+Some women make it to positions of leadership and decision-making, but not many.
+Only 6% of CEOs in the ASX200* are women.
 For women in the Australian workforce, it’s a long way to the top.

 *2019 CEW Senior Executive Census